tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 As a means to derive the formulae, a single probability from the overarching question was used, as shown in the following example.

-**Example**: What is the probability of selecting a majority of bad nodes from a total of $5$ nodes if the committee size is $3$?
+**Example 1**: What is the probability of selecting a majority of bad nodes from a total of $5$ nodes if the committee size is $3$?
 There are $3$ bad nodes $(B1, B2, B3)$ and $2$ good nodes $(G1, G2)$.